Files / Global strategy

 22/12/2025

-- Deep Strike in the Cold War: From Nuclear to Conventional
+3. Deep Strike in the Cold War: From Nuclear to Conventional Weapons

-- The European Theater: A Testing Ground for Deep Strike
+7. The European Theater: A Proving Ground for Deep Strike

 Document Introduction

 This study focuses on the resurgence and evolution of deep precision strike capabilities in contemporary strategic competition.
-The report argues that since the Ukrainian battlefield stalemate in the winter of 2023, both warring parties have significantly increased their use of deep precision strikes to seek military effects unattainable at the front lines.
-This trend not only exposes the vulnerability of European nations to such threats and their own capability limitations but also signifies that deep strike, as a strategic tool, is undergoing technological proliferation, tactical innovation, and paradigm reshaping across global conflict theaters.
+The report argues that since the battlefield stalemate in Ukraine in the winter of 2023, both warring parties have significantly increased their use of deep precision strikes to seek military effects unattainable on the front lines.
+This trend not only exposes the vulnerability of European nations to such threats and the limitations of their own capabilities but also marks a period of technological proliferation, tactical innovation, and paradigm reshaping for deep strike as a strategic tool across various global conflict theaters.

-The report first systematically traces the origin and historical evolution of the deep strike concept, from its germination during World War I to break the trench warfare deadlock, to its close association with nuclear deterrence and development of a significant conventional dimension during the Cold War, and its subsequent marginalization after the Cold War due to the diminished prospect of high-intensity peer conflict.
+The report first systematically traces the origin and historical evolution of the deep strike concept, from its germination during World War I to break the trench warfare stalemate, to its close association with nuclear deterrence and the development of a significant conventional dimension during the Cold War, and its subsequent marginalization after the Cold War due to the diminished prospect of high-intensity peer conflict.
 The analysis points out that the current resurgence of deep strike capabilities is driven by a triple factor: technological advancement (precision, range, penetration), cost reduction, and intensified strategic competition.
-The war in Ukraine has become a key laboratory, where both sides extensively employ a hybrid strike system ranging from ballistic missiles, cruise missiles to various drones and guided munitions to attack high-value targets in the enemy's depth, simultaneously spurring innovation and adaptation in defense systems.
+The war in Ukraine has become a key laboratory, where both sides extensively employ a hybrid strike system ranging from ballistic missiles and cruise missiles to various drones and guided munitions to attack high-value targets deep in enemy territory, simultaneously spurring innovation and adaptation in defense systems.

-The report then, through comparative study, delves into the development trends of deep strike capabilities in three key theaters: Asia-Pacific, Europe, and the Middle East.
-In the Asia-Pacific, China employs deep strike as a core means to achieve its Anti-Access/Area Denial (A2/AD) strategy and counter US power projection, having developed a diversified arsenal of medium and long-range precision strike weapons.
-The United States and its allies (such as Japan, South Korea) are responding by developing new missiles, adjusting force deployments, and establishing multi-domain task forces.
-In Europe, the Ukraine conflict has highlighted both the advantages and rigidity of Russia's existing deep strike system, as well as Ukraine's adaptive innovation under equipment disadvantages, particularly the widespread use of low-cost strike means like long-range drones.
+The report then conducts a comparative study to deeply analyze the development trends of deep strike capabilities in three key theaters: Asia-Pacific, Europe, and the Middle East.
+In the Asia-Pacific, China employs deep strike as a core means to achieve its Anti-Access/Area Denial (A2/AD) strategy and counter US power projection, having developed a diverse arsenal of medium and long-range precision strike weapons.
+The United States and its allies (such as Japan, South Korea) are responding by developing new missiles, adjusting force deployments, and building multi-domain task forces.
+In Europe, the Ukraine conflict has highlighted both the advantages and rigidity of Russia's existing deep strike system and Ukraine's adaptive innovations under equipment disadvantages, particularly the widespread use of low-cost strike means such as long-range drones.
 This conflict has also prompted many European nations to re-evaluate and accelerate the procurement or development of their own deep strike and missile defense capabilities.
 In the Middle East, Iran and its proxies (such as the Houthis, Hezbollah) are proliferating long-range strike capabilities, conducting power projection and deterrence through ballistic missiles, cruise missiles, and drones, posing new challenges to the regional security landscape and Western interests.

-This report is based on original research from the Security Studies Center of the French Institute of International Relations (Ifri).
-It employs a comprehensive methodology of historical analysis, case comparison, technical assessment, and policy interpretation.
-It aims to provide defense policymakers, strategic researchers, and security affairs analysts with an authoritative and in-depth assessment of the evolutionary trends of this key capability: deep precision strike.
+Based on original research from the Security Studies Center of the French Institute of International Relations (Ifri), this report synthesizes methods of historical analysis, case comparison, technical assessment, and policy interpretation.
+It aims to provide defense policymakers, strategic researchers, and security affairs analysts with an authoritative and in-depth assessment of the evolutionary trends of this critical capability: deep precision strike.